matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

         - In effect, an immutable data structure in the script of Clojure.
 - `java.util.concurrent.BlockingQueue` interface:
     - A retrieval waits for the queue to become non-empty before retrieving the 1st element.
-    - Various implementations, e.g., ArrayBlockingQueue and PriorityBlockingQueue.
+    - Various implementations, e.g., `ArrayBlockingQueue` and `PriorityBlockingQueue`.

 **Executors and thread pools:**

-- The Executor interface provides a single method, execute, designed to replace the old Thread idiom.
+- The Executor interface provides a single method, `execute()`, designed to replace the old Thread idiom.
 For example, if reference 'runnable' points to a Runnable object and 'exec' to an Executor, then:
     - `new Thread(runnable).start();        // create a new Thread to run runnable`
     - becomes: